MarioHenze/SublimeLinter-contrib-glslc/README.md

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

 Before installing this plugin, you must ensure that `glslc` is installed on your system.
+This GLSL compiler frontend is usually supplied by the Vulkan SDK alongside `glslangValidator`.

 In order for `glslc` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
 The docs cover [troubleshooting PATH configuration](http://sublimelinter.readthedocs.io/en/latest/troubleshooting.html#finding-a-linter-executable).